brunobragamedeiros/Portfolio-QA/API/README.md

 **Pets API with Cypress**
 I created some basic tests for the Pet endpoint of Petstore https://petstore.swagger.io/#/ (thanks Petstore team!) using Cypress.
 For this project, I created specific api commands in /support/api_commands.js and added the tests in integration/api_tests.js.
+To run it, clone the repo, access the folder and run yarn install.
+You can also check the execution of the tests by watching the video in _Pets/cypress/videos_.